bad4iz/shallowly/README.md

 - 🧩 **Precise targeting** - Verify one component at a time
 - 🛡️ **Safe refactoring** - Change implementation without breaking tests

+> **Architecture & Testing**: If you think unit tests are time-consuming and expensive, take a look at our [recommended React architecture](./docs/react-architecture.md).
+While tests should never dictate architecture, this approach makes your code cleaner, more readable, and extensible - with unit test coverage becoming a natural byproduct.
+The cleaner your code, the faster and easier unit testing becomes.

 ## 🧪 Testing Philosophy